On 27 January Prodrive commemorates the 30th anniversary of its very first event, the Qatar Rally, which it also won with the Porsche 911 SC RS.

 Naro is unveiled.
 This narrow leaning concept vehicle is designed to help ease traffic congestion.

-The Prodrive-managed BAR F1 Team shows its potential as British driver, Jenson Button claims his first podium at Malaysia and then goes on to establish himself and the BAR team in third position in the championship.
+The Prodrive-managed BAR F1 Team shows its potential as British driver, Jenson Button claims his first podium at Malaysia and then goes on to finish third in the drivers' title and the BAR team second in the constructors' championship.
+The result sees Honda buy the team from BAT meaning Prodrive's job is complete.

 In Australia, Prodrive goes racing in the Australian V8 Supercar series for the first time with Ford Performance Racing.
 The three-car team takes victory in one event and finishes the Bathurst 1000 race in second place.

-Prodrive signs a deal with Aston Martin to design, develop and run a GT version of its DB9 car.
+In December, Prodrive announces a deal with Aston Martin to design, develop and run a GT version of its DB9 car and to create Aston Martin Racing.

 Prodrive's Automotive Technology division continues to develop its offering to global vehicle manufacturers with the opening of its first office in Germany and new a partnership with Italian transmission manufacturer, Graziano.
 The joint venture with Ford in Australia is renamed Ford Performance Vehicles, and Prodrive USA is launched in California to capitalise on the performance car component market.
 Prodrive launches the microproteus range of development ECUs and produces a new ATD demonstrator specifically for a vehicle manufacturer.

-In the final round of World Rally Championship in Great Britain, Richard Burns secures third place in his Subaru Impreza WRC2001 to become the first Englishman to take the drivers' title.
-The win gives Prodrive its fifth World Rally Championship title.
+at the final round of World Rally Championship in Great Britain, Richard Burns secures third place in his Subaru Impreza WRC2001 to become the first Englishman to take the drivers' title.
+The win gives Prodrive its fifth World Rally Championship title..

 Prodrive extends its circuit racing experience into sports cars.
-Prodrive designs and builds a full race version of the Ferrari 550 Maranello, winning in only its second race of the FIA GT Championship, at the A1 Ring in Austria.
+Prodrive designs and builds a full race version of the Ferrari 550 Maranello, winning in only its second race of the FIA GT Championship, at the A1 Ring in Austria it would win again at Jarama.

-Prodrive continues its growth and expansion with the acquisition of Tickford Engineering, offering vehicle manufacturers access to a global network of facilities and unrivalled expertise.
+Prodrive continues its growth and expansion with the acquisition of Tickford Engineering, giving it operations in North America and Australia.

 Returning to the British Touring Car Championship with Ford Team Mondeo, Prodrive firmly establishes itself as the team to beat.
-By mid-season, Prodrive wins its fifth BTCC Manufacturers' title, followed by Alain Menu taking the Drivers' title over team-mate Anthony Reid.
+By mid-season, Prodrive wins its fourth BTCC title, with Alain Menu taking the Drivers' title over team-mate Anthony Reid and Rickard Rydell in third.
+The team wins 11 races that year

 In the Word Rally Championship, Prodrive secures a runners-up spot for Richard Burns in the Drivers' Championship while taking third in the Manufacturers' Championship.
 Success isn't limited to Prodrive's factory teams.
 The Prodrive Allstars helped Spike Team Subaru to victory in the FIA Teams' Cup.